A Rural Capacity Map

 Using the Rural Capacity Index

 The Rural Capacity Index can be used by communities to advocate for resources.
 It can also be used by federal and state agencies to more deliberately invest in communities that would otherwise be left behind.
-The Index can be used to target dozens of infrastructure investments, including transportation, outdoor recreation, internet access, education, and climate resilience projects.
+The Index can be used to target infrastructure investments, including transportation, outdoor recreation, internet access, education, and climate resilience projects.
 Below, we provide an example of how the Index can be paired with climate risk data to illuminate communities in need of support.

 Where do communities with limited capacity face climate-driven threats?